-The main festival is held on a large adapted area close to the town centre which is and just 10 minutes walk from the Fuengirola train station.
+The main festival is held on a large adapted area close to the town center which is and just 10 minutes walk from the Fuengirola train station.

 Here you will numerous the Casetas ( decorated buildings ), a large fairground for the kids and lots of small bars serving food all day and night.

-This week long festival includes two massive firework displays, horse parades, a bull run, horses carriage parades, street parties, country BBQ fair, all night dancing and much more.
+This week-long festival includes two massive firework displays, horse parades, a bull run, horse carriage parades, street parties, country BBQ fair, all-night dancing and much more.

 Jazz in Catalonia

-For music lovers Barcelona and Catalonia is awash with the soothing sounds of Jazz held across the region during October.
+For music lovers, Barcelona and Catalonia are awash with the soothing sounds of Jazz held across the region during October.

 This is your chance to get up close with some of the top exponents of Jazz plus many up and coming artists.